 - Kali Yuga

-In the modern-day conventional translation for the four Yugas being the Golden, Silver, Bronze and Iron age respectively; the epithets to these four Yugas in itself speaks for the eminence of each of them.
+In the modern-day conventional translation for the four Yugas being the Golden, Silver, Bronze, and Iron age, respectively, the epithets to these four Yugas or Chatur Yuga in itself speaks for the eminence of each of them.

 One thousand Mahayuga period is called Kalpa, and another one thousand Mahayugas constitutes Brahma’s one night.
-Thus a cosmic day and night of Brahma comprise two thousand Mahayugas or two Kalpas. or a full day of Brahma, the supreme creator of the universe.
+Thus a cosmic day and night of Brahma comprise two thousand Mahayugas or two Kalpas.
+Or a full day of Brahma, the supreme creator of the universe.
 Another fascinating reference to the theory of time dilation!
-But the repeated occurrence of the Mahayugas, in itself is the evidence in the proposition of time being circular, rather than linear.
+But the repeated occurrence of the Mahayugas is evidence of the proposition of time being circular, rather than linear.

-At the end of and at the end of the four yugas the inevitable Pralaya or apocalypse wipes out the entire human civilization, often it is also marked by the drastic weather changes and even massive floods.
-Also, As the Mahayuga moves on cyclically in ascending order, from kali we progress upward in ascending order through Dvapara and Treta to Satya Yuga.
+At the end of the four yugas, the inevitable Pralaya or apocalypse wipes out the entire human civilization; often, it is also marked by drastic weather changes and even massive floods.
+Also, As the Mahayuga moves on cyclically in ascending order, from kali, we progress upward in ascending order through Dvapara and Treta to Satya Yuga.
 When in ascending order, a man goes on excelling in all respects till he reaches the pinnacle of development in Satya Yuga.
 This cyclical process goes on ad infinitum, the Latin phrase for fore-ever.
 A gentle reminder that time indeed is cyclic and events after a certain span of time indeed repeat!

 In the very scriptures of Hindu dharma, it is said that Brahma has been assigned hundred years of his age, or in respect of the earth age 2000 Mahayugas.
-Brahma’s lifespan is known as Mahakalpa, at the end of which, all of the universes will be completely destroyed.
-In the next cycle, another Brahma, yes you read that right, not even the Supreme Lord is eternal comes into being and thus the cycle goes on at all levels, both micro and macro.(Last Updated On: March 21, 2020)
+Brahma’s lifespan is known as Mahakalpa; in the end, all universes will be destroyed.
+In the next cycle, another Brahma, yes you read that right, not even the Supreme Lord is eternal comes into being, and thus the cycle goes on at all levels, both micro and macro.(Last Updated On: August 12, 2021)